What is this? This is an interactive map showing the

 3 electoral votes.

-What's the deal with California?
-California (and some other states, including Oregon) has civil unions, but marriage is against the constitution.
+What's the deal with Colorado?
+Colorado (and some other states, including Nevada) has civil unions, but marriage is against the constitution.
 I went with the green color instead of the dark red to emphasize that

 same-sex couples do have some rights, which seems more important than the fact